March 15, 2021

 - Intel pledged more than $50 million in a pandemic response technology initiative to combat the disease through accelerating access to technology at the point of patient care, speeding scientific research and ensuring access to online learning for students.

 - In response to the disruption of education by COVID-19, Ericsson joined the UNESCO-led Global Education Coalition and launched Ericsson Educate, a digital program delivering online learning content focused on improving digital skills for students in secondary schools and universities.
-Ericsson partnered with the Vermont Telephone Company and Rutland City Public Schools to equip students in rural Vermont with access to free high-speed Internet and Google Chromebooks.
+Ericsson also partnered with the Vermont Telephone Company and Rutland City Public Schools to equip students in rural Vermont with access to free high-speed Internet and Google Chromebooks.

-- Since April 1, Smith Bagley, Inc. has delivered more than 1,300 access points to 10 schools (either MiFi or smartphones as needed), with 6,600 potential more devices in the pipeline.
+- Smith Bagley, Inc. (Cellular One) has delivered more than 1,300 access points to 10 schools (either MiFi or smartphones as needed), with 6,600 potential more devices in the pipeline.
 It also introduced an unlimited data plan at a significantly reduced cost for schools.